Subscribe to our mailing list

-Chin State is rugged and chilly.
-The people are wrapped up in coats and woolen hats, houses tilt over sharp cliff faces and frosty mornings are infused with the smell of charcoal, wood fires and the thick and grainy Chin coffee.
-The horned skulls of the indigenous basc dear are hung above most doors leading to a slightly Spartan ambience.
+The horned skulls of the indigenous basc deer are hung above most doors leading to a slightly Spartan ambience.
 Everyone has a ruddy glow to their face and the bowls of tough mithun meat on offer are as invigorating as a day trekking over the Chin Hills.
 The terrain is tough, the wind at times bitter and the Chin people have to work damnably hard to scrape out a living.

-Chin State in Myanmar is north of Rakhine State, the former Kingdom of Arakan, and borders the Indian state of Mizoram.
-Being isolated and mountainous, Chin State suffered economic and developmental neglect by the former military junta and it is estimated that 70% of the population live below the poverty line; 25% (five times higher than the national average) live below the ‘food poverty line’, which means their entire income goes on feeding themselves and their family.
+Chin State in Myanmar is north of Rakhine State, the former Kingdom of ArakanMrauk U, and borders the Indian state of Mizoram.
+Being isolated and mountainous, Chin State suffered economic and developmental neglect by the former military junta and it is estimated that 70% of the population live below the poverty line; 25% live below the ‘food poverty line’, five times higher than the national average, which means their entire income goes on feeding themselves and their family.

 The Chin ethnic group is thought to number roughly 500, 000.
 Myanmar in general is made up of a variety of ethnicities that, although ancestrally related, now have individual dialects as well as cultural practices.
 What is referred to as the ‘Chin language’ is in actual fact an amalgamation of these dialects and acts as the lingua franca throughout the state.